 To become and remain profitable, we would have to succeed in developing and eventually commercializing product candidates that generate significant revenue.
-Given that we are not currently pursuing and have no plans to pursue the clinical development of our product candidates, and given that we intend to seek stockholder approval to dissolve, we do not expect to succeed in the activities required to generate a profit and we expect to continue to incur losses for the foreseeable future.
+Given that we are not currently pursuing and have no plans to pursue the clinical development of our product candidates, we do not expect to succeed in the activities required to generate a profit and we expect to continue to incur losses for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.